 We want your pet to get home as much as you do.
-Our network has posted for over 3,000 lost & found local pets to date.
+Our network has posted for thousands of lost & found local pets to date.

 Here are some steps to take when your pet goes missing:

 Call all the local shelters to file a missing report.
 Numbers here

 Get out looking.
 Let your neighbors know your

 pet is missing.
 Consider placing a missing pet sign in your window or yard.

 Get online.
 Place an ad on Craigslist and request an alert from Erie Animal Network on facebook.